sugiura-hiromiti/vault/inbox/prompt_for_test.md

 ## Exception Handling

 If a test failure appears to be caused by a program bug, pause changes to that test, flag it for review, and proceed to the next crate.
-If interactive feedback is available, request permission to ignore or address the bug.
+If interactive feedback is available, request me a permission to ignore or address the bug.